Terry Leahy

-Sir Terence Patrick "Terry" Leahy (born 28 February 1956) is a British businessman, previously the CEO of Tesco, the largest British retailer and the third-largest retailer in the world measured by revenues.
-He is now a senior advisor at private equity company Clayton Dubilier & Rice.
+Sir Terence Patrick Leahy (born 28 February 1956) is a British businessman, previously the CEO of Tesco, the largest British retailer and the third-largest retailer in the world measured by revenues.
+In 2011, he became a senior advisor at private equity company Clayton Dubilier & Rice.

-He now lives in Cuffley, Hertfordshire, with his wife, Alison and his three children.
+He now lives in Cuffley, Hertfordshire, with his wife, Alison, and his three children.

 Early life

 Born in Belle Vale, Liverpool to Irish immigrants, Leahy grew up in a prefabricated home in Endbrook Road.
 His father, a merchant seaman, was injured in World War II and worked as a bookmaker to support the family.
 Leahy attended Our Lady of the Assumption Primary School, L25.
 He passed the 11+ exam and earned a scholarship to attend St. Edward's College, Liverpool a direct grant grammar school.
 He credits these institutions as providing scaffolding for ascent out of an impoverished background.
 He began working (including a job stacking shelves at Tesco) and went on to study at the University of Manchester Institute of Science and Technology (UMIST) where he gained his BSc in Management Sciences and graduated in 1977.
 He earned a D.Sc. from Cranfield University.